dzeromsk/goma/doc/include-processor.md

 ## Purpose of C/C++ IncludeProcessor

-The purpose of C/C++ IncludeProcessor is to list all necessary included files.
-For example, if `#include <foo.h>` is found, "foo.h" is listed as an include file.
+The purpose of C/C++ IncludeProcessor is to locate and list all necessary included files.
+For example, if `#include <foo.h>` would be found by the toolchain's real preprocessor in "some/include/dir/", then "some/include/dir/foo.h" should appear in the list.

 ```c++
 #include <foo.h>